-Community-Based Palliative Care
+Community Based Palliative Care

+This session was originally presented by: Martha Twaddle, MD at NHPCO’s 2014 Virtual Conference ‘Hot Topics in Palliative Care’.
 Palliative care has been enjoying significant growth in the US during the past several years, primarily within hospital settings.
 This approach has significant value and there is now ample evidence showing positive outcomes for patients receiving hospital-based palliative care.
 Waiting for a hospitalization to trigger discussions of goals of care, however, may lead to unnecessary suffering.
 Intervening earlier in continuum of care for patients with chronic and advanced illnesses can significantly reduce the burden of illness, improve quality of life and prognosis as well as reduce overall healthcare expenditures, while at the same time, aligning expense with meaningful care.
 Thus increasingly community-based models of palliative care are emerging.
 Hospice programs are well versed in providing home-based services to patients with far advanced illness and their families in an interdisciplinary, holistic manner that attends to multiple facets of need; physical, emotional, social and spiritual.
 Involving the interdisciplinary team earlier in the care of patients with advanced illness presents unique challenges and requires new competencies and systems of care delivery.

-This plenary will explore community-based palliative care; discuss models in operation and the outcomes that are being realized.
+This session will explore community-based palliative care; discuss models in operation and the outcomes that are being realized.
 Dr. Twaddle will encourage programs to expand their vision of care to include community-based palliative care models and to advocate for their development and integration into other models of healthcare delivery.
 Ensuring patients and their families have access to care options that best meet their individual needs is the goal; community-based palliative care is a viable model for those with advanced illness.

 - Discuss the vital continuum of hospital- and community-based palliative care models